BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 ### Global Code Chunk Options:
 On each of our two plots we set the options separately (though we used the same options and values).
 However, we may have quite a few code chunks in our paper and it might be a lot of work to keep track of what options we're using throughout the paperWe can automate this process by setting the options once at the beginning of the document (FIXME same with libraries?).
 Then, each code chunk that runs will refer to the default options we set one time at the beginning of the file.

-To set global options that apply to every chunk in your file, call we will call `knitr::opts_chunk$set` in a code chunk right after our yaml header.
+To set global options that apply to every chunk in your file, call we will call `knitr::opts_chunk$set` in a code chunk right after our yaml header (and either before or after loading our data/libraries-best to do before though so there's consistency).
 Knitr will treat each option that you pass to knitr::opts_chunk$set as a global default.

 ~~~